-- i) The duties of the municipal or school board office other than regular council or board meetings do not impinge on normal working hours as a College employee. - ii) There is no conflict of interest between the duties of the municipal or school board office and the duties of the College position.
+(1) The duties of the municipal or school board office other than regular council or board meetings do not impinge on normal working hours as a college employee.

+(2) There is no conflict of interest between the duties of the municipal or school board office and the duties of the College position.